This article was originally published on my blog, cargocultsabermetrics.com.

 Designing a new pitch takes trial and error.
 The pitcher needs to toy with different grips and cues to nail down the right release point to make a pitch move correctly.
 Designing a new pitch is often aided by a Rapsodo/TrackMan unit and a high-speed camera to get a clear view of how the baseball is leaving the pitcher’s hand.
 A Rapsodo unit can generate movement charts like the ones above to see how a pitcher’s arsenal looks and provide real-time pitch data which allows players to adjust during bullpens.
 It’s a safe bet to say Johnson’s knowledge of this technology and how it can be used to aid pitch design was a factor in the Twins’ decision to bring him on as the major league pitching coach.

 Berrios is missing a cutter, and Wes Johnson is the right guy to help.
 Berrios has flashed brilliance in the past, but it will be up to him and the new pitching coach to find a way to take his game up a level.
 A cutter could potentially get him there fast.

 My name is David Howell.
-I like baseball quite a bit.
-Specifically, I’m interested in sabermetrics and player development.
-I enjoy working with Statcast data from Baseball Savant in R and keeping up to date with new technology and methods being used to help players develop.
-I graduated from the University of Minnesota in December 2018 and I will be starting as a Graduate Assistant for Louisiana State University- Shreveport's baseball team starting in August 2019.
+I’m interested in sabermetrics and player development.
+I graduated from the University of Minnesota in December 2018 and I’ll be a Graduate Assistant for the Louisiana State University- Shreveport Pilots baseball team starting in Fall 2019.